SemanticMediaWiki/SemanticMediaWiki/docs/architecture/datamodel.dataitem.md

 ### Type restriction

 The restriction to these types of dataitem may at first look like a major limitation, since it means that SMW can only represent limited forms of data.
 For example, there is no dataitem for storing the structure of chemical formulae &ndash; doesn't this mean that SMW can never handle such data?
-No, because the existing datatitems can be used to keep all required information (for example by representing chemical formulae as strings).
+No, because the existing dataitems can be used to keep all required information (for example by representing chemical formulae as strings).
 The task of interpreting this basic data as a chemical formula has to be handled on higher levels that deal with user input and output using a [DataValue][datavalue].

 ### Container type